 If access to the UserInfo Endpoint or other protected resources is required, a Refresh Token SHOULD be used.
 The Client MAY then exchange the Refresh Token at the Token Endpoint for a fresh short-lived Access Token that can be used to access the resource.

 The Authorization Server SHOULD clearly identify long-term grants to the User during Authorization.
-The Authorization Server SHOULD provide a mechanism for the End-User to revoke Refresh Tokens granted to a Client.
+The Authorization Server SHOULD provide a mechanism for the End-User to revoke Access Tokens and Refresh Tokens granted to a Client.

 15.19.
 Symmetric Key Entropy